Embedded Visual Prompt Tuning: More Results and Details

 \subsubsection{\zdiff{ISIC 2018 Classification Experiments}}

 \zdiff{The ISIC 2018 dataset~\cite{codella2019skin} contained 10,015 training and 1512 test images for a total of 11,527 images.
 ISIC 2018 provided the ground-truth data, consisting of seven classes, melanoma,melanocytic nevus, basal cell carcinoma, intraepithelial carcinoma,benign keratosis,dermatofibroma and vascular lesion.
-For training and few-shot setup, we strive to maintain consistency with the MedFMC classification tasks.
+We strive to maintain consistency with the MedFMC classification tasks.
 The task is also formulated as N-Way K-shot classification task, and K is set to 1,5,10.
 1-shot refers to every N images that sample from each class, rather than one image.}